awsdocs/amazon-rds-user-guide/doc_source/infrastructure-security.md

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) \(AWS STS\) to generate temporary security credentials to sign requests\.

-You can call these API operations from any network location\.
-However, Amazon RDS also supports resource\-based access policies, which can include restrictions based on the source IP address\.
-In addition, you can use Amazon RDS policies to control access from specific Amazon VPC endpoints or specific VPCs\.
-Effectively, this isolates network access to a given Amazon RDS resource from only the specific VPC within the AWS network\.

 In addition, Amazon RDS offers features to help support infrastructure security\.

 ## Security Groups<a name="infrastructure-security.security-groups"></a>